-In the recent decade or so, the emergence of Chinese watchmaking has proved that tourbillon mechanisms don’t necessarily have to cost tens of thousands when the affordable tourbillon watches from the Far East are available for less than $1,000.
+In the recent decade or so, the emergence of Chinese watchmaking has proved that tourbillon mechanisms don’t necessarily have to cost tens of thousands when some affordable tourbillon watches are available for less than $1,000.
 Although the quality may not be on par with Swiss equivalents, they nevertheless are worth checking out.

 We’ve now extensively discussed the exactness of wristwear, and thrown in a bunch of numbers, which inevitably raises a concern of how to personally measure your own watch’s accuracy.
 Luckily, getting the relevant results won’t cost you a visit to a watchmaker.